 Contained within the Nambung National Park, The Pinnacles present an eerie landscape of limestone pillars rising from the sand about 100 km (62 mi) north of Perth.
 Largely unexplored until the 1960s, this area now attracts over 250,000 tourists per year.
 Recent developments include a visitor center, offering a brief educational lesson about these ancient stones created from seashells in an earlier epoch rich in marine life.
 Time your visit for early morning or late afternoon, when the play of light brings out the colors of the stones, and the extended shadows of the formations deliver a contrast highlighting their features.
 Emus and kangaroos, which make their permanent home at this park, are also more likely to be spotted in the early morning hours.
 Put The Pinnacles and other Cervantes attractions into our Cervantes travel itinerary maker, and watch your holiday take shape.

-Create a full itinerary - for free!
+Create a full Cervantes itinerary

 Unable to display map at this time.
 Please try again later.

 Customize itRefine your plan.
 We'll find the

 Book itChoose from the best hotels

 Related Tours to Book

 Pinnacles Day Trip from Perth Including Caversham Wildlife Park and Lancelin Dunes Sandboarding BOOK WITH VIATOR FROM US$ 115

 Pinnacles Hummer 4WD Day Trip from Perth Including Moore River and Caversham Wildlife Park BOOK WITH VIATOR FROM US$ 226